phanan/laravel-5-cascading-config/README.md

+> **IMPORTANT**: I've moved on to create a [package](https://github.com/phanan/cascading-config) to support cascading configuration in Laravel 5.
+This repo is only here for historical purpose, and will not be updated or monitored.

 # laravel-5-cascading-config

 The cascading configuration system in Laravel 4 has been removed in L5 in favor of [PHP dotenv](https://github.com/vlucas/phpdotenv), the PHP version of the original Ruby [dotenv](https://github.com/bkeepers/dotenv).
 This simple gist is to re-enable it (and the whole shining flexibility).